dankupfer/dn-server/README.md

 ## Development Workflow

-### Testing Voice Assistant
+### Testing AI Assist

 **Using the Interactive Test Page:**

 1. Start the server: `npm run dev`
-2. Open `http://localhost:3001/voice-test.html` in your browser
+2. Open `http://localhost:3001/assist-test.html` in your browser
 3. **Toggle TTS** on/off (enabled by default) if you want voice responses
 4. Click "Connect" to start a WebSocket session
 5. Hold down "Hold to Talk" button and speak